Guides for SE student projects »

 }

-As customary, let’s start off with a simple “Hello World” program.
-Let's say you have a class named Duke that you want make a GUI.
-First, modify the Duke class to extend javafx.application.Application.
-This requires you to override the Application#start() method and provide a concrete implementation.
-Notice that the method signature for Application#start() has a parameter Stage.
-This is the primary stage that JavaFX provides.
+As is customary, let’s start off with a simple “Hello World” program.
+Let's say you have a class named Duke that you want to make a GUI for.
+Let's call this GUI class Main.
+When using Java FX, this GUI class needs to extend javafx.application.Application which in turn requires you to override the abstract Application#start(Stage) method and provide a concrete implementation.
+The parameter Stage is the primary stage that JavaFX provides.

 import javafx.application.Application;